GoogleCloudPlatform/gke-networking-recipes/gateway/single-cluster/global-l7-xlb-https-backend/README.md

 1. Create self-signed certificate for backends using openssl.
     This certificate will never be exposed to the end user this is just used for encryption between the LB and your deployment.
+    You don't need to worry about the correct Comon Name just put anything there.
+This is not validated by the Load Balancer.

     ```bash
     openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem